nijoakim/eppp/README.md

 ## Library
 TODO: Expand this section when it is more clear what does what

-- error.py
+- eppp.error
-- inout.py
+- eppp.inout
-- log.py
+- eppp.log
-- plot.py
+- eppp.plot
-- calc/lumped\_network.py
+- eppp.calc.lumped\_network
-- calc/misc.py
+- eppp.calc.misc.py
-- calc/n\_port\_network.py
+- eppp.calc.n\_port\_network.py

 ## EPPP utilities
 `epppu` currently provides the following commands: